run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Distributed Training via Kubeflow MPI

 Distributed training is the ability to run workloads on multiple nodes (not just multiple GPUs on the same node).
 Run:AI provides this capability via Kubeflow MPI.
 If you need this functionality, you will need to install the [Kubeflow MPI Operator](https://github.com/kubeflow/mpi-operator){target=_blank}.
-Use the following [installation guide](https://github.com/kubeflow/mpi-operator#installation).
+Use the following [installation guide](https://github.com/kubeflow/mpi-operator/tree/v0.2.3#installation){target=_blank}.
+Note that Run:AI does not currently support the latest MPI version. but only version `v0.2.3`.

+As per instructions:

+* Clone tag `v0.2.3` (and not master)
+* `vi mpi-operator/deploy/v1alpha/mpi-operator.yaml`, search for `image` and change it to `mpioperator/mpi-operator:v0.2.3`.

 !!!
 Notes
     Kubeflow MPI requires containers to run as root, which will not work well when running on OpenShift or when PodSecurityPolicy is enabled in Kubernetes.